ShuhangGe/DataAgent/CONFIG_README.md

    - Use `gpt-4o-mini` for development and testing
    - Use `gpt-4` for production analysis
    - Adjust `max_sessions` for testing with large datasets
    - Enable parallel processing for production workloads
+   - Use `format: "json"` for automated processing pipelines